berserkhmdvhb/MADS-MEDICIMAGE/README.md

 # Installation of ANTs
 ## Instal Cmake
+`Cmake` is a requirement for installing ANTs from source.
 Choose the [Cmake version](https://cmake.org/download/), and then use it in the `wget` command below

 ```
 srun -p batch --time=24:00:0 -N 2 -c 12 --pty bash -i